samparsky/aaveinterest/README.md

 # aaveinterest
-A simple http api to get Aave interest rates from the blockchain It updates the reserves list every hour from the blockchain, this is to prevent
+A simple http api to get Aave interest rates from the blockchain.

 ## Dependencies